osmosis-labs/osmosis/simulation/ADR.md

 We should make all logs go into a standard database, have an easy way of seeing the history and seeing how many message attempts failed

+### Replay

+* Be able to replay old simulation messages (so going off the messages in sequence)
+* Be able to run blocks from a real network
+    * osmosisd export-history-for-simulator

 ## What exists in the SDK to date

 The SDK to date only has tooling for constructing complex state machines, and memoryless checks (dubbed invariants)